Creative Commons License 2023 Volume 10 Issue 1

 Microbial communities of vaginal microbiota

-Researchers demonstrated that there exist five distinct classified microbial communities, or five different forms of Community State Types (CST), especially I, II, III, IV, and V as it is shown in Figure 2.
+Researchers demonstrated that there exist five distinct classified microbial communities, or five different forms of Community State Types (CST), especially I, II, III, IV, and V as shown in Figure 2.
 Since no two females have the same vaginal environment, I assume it depends on which species of Lactobacillus plays a cent in these communities.
-Lactobacillus crispatus (L. crispatus) represents Community State Type I (CST I), L. gasseri leads Community State Type II (CST II), L. iners controls Community State Type III (CST III), and L. jensenli dominates Community State Type V (CST V).
+Lactobacillus crispatus (L. crispatus) represents Community State Type I (CST I), Lactobacillus gasseri leads Community State Type II (CST II), Lactobacillus iners controls Community State Type III (CST III), and Lactobacillus jensenli dominates Community State Type V (CST V).
 Although Community State Type IV (CST IV) lacks Lactobacillus sp., it is incredibly rich in BV-associated strictly anaerobic bacteria such as Megasphera, Prevotella, Gardenella, and Sneathia [22].

 Composition of vaginal microbiota

-The term "microbiota" refers to the complete population of microorganisms in a specific niche, such as the human stomach, mouth cavity, and vaginal area. the composition of the vaginal microbiota in a state associated with health and what transpires when changes in microbes, particularly significant changes in bacterial populations, occur (dysbiosis).
+The term "microbiota" refers to the complete population of microorganisms in a specific niche, such as the human stomach, mouth cavity, and vaginal area.
+The composition of the vaginal microbiota in a state associated with health and what transpires when changes in microbes, particularly significant changes in bacterial populations, occur (dysbiosis).
 The vaginal microbiota of healthy women appears to be dominated by Lactobacillus spp.
-The more common species are Lactobacillus crispatus, Lactobacillus gasseri, Lactobacillus iners, and Lactobacillus jensenii.
+The more common species are L. crispatus, L. gasseri, L. iners, and L. jensenii.
 Other species, however, are also found, though in smaller numbers.
-These include Fusobacterium, Bacteroides, Actinomycetes, Veillonela, Peptococcus, Propionibacterium, Staphylococcus aureus, Staphylococcus epidermidis, Peptostreptococcus, Streptococcus viridian's, Bifidobacterium, Enterococcus faecalis, are (Table 1).
+These include Fusobacterium, Bacteroides, Actinomycetes, Veillonela, Peptococcus, Propionibacterium, Staphylococcus aureus, Staphylococcus epidermidis, Peptostreptococcus, Viridans streptococci, Bifidobacterium, Enterococcus faecalis (Table 1).

 Table 1.
 The principal micro-organisms present in the vagina throughout the female life cycle.